uchicago-computation-workshop/README/README.md

     print("Hello, {}.
 It is a beautiful world.".format(name))
 ```

 5. You can link images of web content, graphs, or other papers for citations.
-E.g. see [Mausolf 2017](https://authors.elsevier.com/a/1Vgqk,17RoDdFv).
+For example, you could borrow a graph from a paper and cite the author [Mausolf 2017](https://authors.elsevier.com/a/1Vgqk,17RoDdFv):

 ![](http://ars.els-cdn.com/content/image/1-s2.0-S0049089X16306937-gr6.jpg)